The cluster modular group of the dimer model: Introduction

+We end the introduction by describing the (2-2) cluster modular groups for some small Newton polygons.

-For triangular $N$, \cite{IU15} Proposition 11.3 tells us that there is a unique bipartite graph with Newton polygon $N$ and its lift to the plane is the honeycomb lattice.
-Since this graph does not admit any elementary transformations, the only cluster modular transformations are translation symmetries.
-We also see this from the explicit cluster modular group.
-By Corollary \ref{rank1}, the cluster modular group has zero rank and therefore by Lemma \ref{tor1}, it consists of translation symmetries.
+\paragraph{Triangles} For triangular $N$, \cite{IU15}*{Proposition 11.3} tells us that there is a unique bipartite graph in $\T$ with Newton polygon $N$ and its lift to the plane is the honeycomb lattice.
+Since this graph does not admit any elementary transformations, the only cluster modular transformations are translations.

-\subsubsection{Quadrilaterals}
+\paragraph{Quadrilaterals}

 Corollary \ref{rank1} tells us that the cluster modular group has rank one.
-The dimer models that have quadrilateral Newton polygons coincide with those that arise from the Speyer's ``crosses and wrenches" construction \cite{Speyer}.
+The dimer models that have quadrilateral Newton polygons coincide with those that arise from Speyer's ``crosses and wrenches" construction \cite{Speyer}.
 The octahedron recurrence studied there is the (essentially unique) non-torsion cluster modular transformation (on the $\mathcal A$ cluster variety).
-Other incarnations of this cluster modular transformation are Hirota's bilinear difference equation \cite{Miwa}, the domino shuffling algorithm \cite{EKLP,Propp03}, the shuffling studied in \cite{BF18} for the suspended pinch point graph and the pentagram map \cite{FM16}*{Section 8.5}.\\
+Other incarnations of cluster modular transformations for quadrilateral $N$ are Hirota's bilinear difference equation \cite{Miwa}, the domino-shuffling algorithm \cites{EKLP,Propp03} (see Example \ref{eg:ds}), the shuffling studied in \cite{BF18} (see Example \ref{eg:bf}) for the suspended pinch-point graph and the pentagram map \cite{FM16}*{Section 8.5}.
+Another large class of examples with quadrilateral Newton polygons arise from the $Y^{p,q}$ theories in mathematical physics (see for example \cite{Franco2006BraneDA}*{Section 9.3.1}).

 The octahedron recurrence can be used to compute arctic curves \cites{PS06, DFS14}.
-We observed in \cite{G18} that part of the data needed for this technique of computing arctic curves is a cluster modular transformation along with edge weights that are periodic under the induced birational map.
+We observed in \cite{G18} that part of the data needed for this technique of computing arctic curves is a cluster modular transformation along with edge-weights that are periodic under the induced birational map.
 We hope that understanding the cluster modular group will help generalize this method beyond the quadrilateral Newton polygon case.
-Since higher degree polygons have cluster modular groups with rank greater than one by Corollary \ref{rank1}, we expect a family of arctic curves, one for each non-torsion cluster modular transformation.
+Since higher degree polygons have cluster modular groups with rank greater than one by Corollary \ref{rank1}, we expect a family of arctic curves, one for each cluster modular transformation of infinite order.

-\subsubsection{Higher degree polygons}
+\paragraph{Higher degree polygons}